HuyVu0508/psychgenerator/README.md

 # PsychGenerator: Artificially Intelligent Language with Personality

-This is the source code for PsychGenerator, a language generative model with the control of underlying psychology constructs, with additional demographics.
+This is the source code repository for the paper "Artificially Intelligent Language with Personality".
+This work is under submission to PNAS.
+This work proposes the architecture Psychgenerator - an transformer-based AI language model that is able to reflect individual characteristics in its text output.
+PsychGenerator is trained to be able to reflect any of the Big Five personality traits (openness, conscientiousness, extraversion, agreeableness, and neuroticism) as well as mental health variables (depression and life satisfaction), while optionally being conditioned on demographics (age and gender).

 ## Codebase overview
 Below are the descriptions of files and directories in the repository.
 * `./data/messages.csv`: file containing three columns "user_id", "message_id" and "message", indicating users and their text messages.
-* `./data/variables.csv`: file containing column "user_id" and variables columns, such as "variable1", "variable2", "variable3", indicating the psychological traits score value for each user
+* `./data/variables.csv`: file containing column "user_id" and variables columns, such as "variable1", "variable2", "variable3", indicating the psychological traits score and/or demographics variables value for each user.
 * `./src`: directory containing source codes for model architecture, model training and inferencing.
 * `./run_train.py`: Python interface to run training model.
 * `./run_generate.py`: Python interface to run generating text from trained model.